American Studies & Ethnicity // 2016–2018

 Art History // 2016–2018

-John R. Blakinger will receive his Ph.D. in Art History from Stanford University in June 2016.
+John R. Blakinger received his Ph.D. in Art History from Stanford University.
 He studies the history, theory, and criticism of modern and contemporary art, with a focus on the intersection of aesthetics and politics with media, design, and visual culture.

 Classics // 2016–2018